foqueiroz/arcdocs.github.io/book/software/libraries/mkl.md

-# Mkl
+# MKL

 Intel oneAPI Math Kernel Library, formerly Intel Math Kernel Library (Intel MKL), is a library of optimized math routines for science, engineering, and financial applications.
 Core math functions include BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and vector math.

-Read more about mkl on their [website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
+Read more about MKL on their [website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

-## The mkl module on the HPC
+## The MKL module on the HPC

-The mkl module can be loaded into your environment with the following command:
+The MKL module can be loaded into your environment with the following command:

 ```bash
 $ module add mkl
 ```

-The mkl module is available on ARC3 and ARC4:
+The MKL module is available on ARC3 and ARC4:

 ```{list-table}
 :header-rows: 1